-With numerous industries requiring the use of chemicals, the most common place for people to come into contact with hazardous substances that can cause chemical burns is in the workplace.
+With numerous industries requiring the use of chemicals, the most common place for people to come into contact with hazardous substances that can cause chemical burns is at work.

 Employers are required by law to minimise the risk of injury from chemicals and must provide adequate storage, training and personal protective equipment (PPE).

-If an employee sustained a chemical burn injury at work, they have the right to make a claim for compensation.
+If an employee is injured by a chemical burn at work, they have the right to make a claim for compensation.
 Our specialist solicitors can quickly identify whether an employer has been negligent and if so, pursue a claim for you.

 Table of contents:

 - Chemical burn injuries explained

 - Chemical burn at work claims

 - How to claim chemical burn injury compensation

 Chemicals contain potentially hazardous elements such as acids and alkalis that will damage the tissues of the skin or eyes upon contact.